Principal Investigator(s): Sapiro, Virginia; Rosenstone, Steven J.; National Election Studies

 Data Collection Notes:

-- 2000-11-10 An errata file describing minor changes to the data and documentation has been added to the collection.
+- 2001-03-15 An errata file describing minor changes in the documentation and data definition statements has been added to the collection.
 Also, minor formatting changes have been made to the SAS and SPSS data definition statements.

 Related Publications (?)

 - List all ~17 citations associated with this study

 - View citations for the entire series

 Export Study-level metadata (does not include variable-level metadata)